 Meat is known to have inflammatory properties and is a common headache trigger.
 So if you already suffer from headaches, sometimes a balanced vegan diet can help reduce or eliminate your problems.

 Indeed, the Physicians Committee for Responsible Medicine actually promotes a “Plant-Based Migraine Diet” to help decrease pain from migraines.
 It’s backed up by a study that put people on a low-fat vegan diet and saw improved outcomes.

 But it’s still possible to run into headache problems on a vegan diet.

-Personally, as a vegan of 12 years, I still get a minor, tension-type headache once or twice a month, which is easily soothed by taking ibuprofen.
+Personally, as a vegan of 14 years, I still get a minor, tension-type headache maybe once every month or two, which is easily soothed by taking ibuprofen.
 I’ve noticed it happens most often when I’m dehydrated (more on that below).

 Vegan Headache from Missing Nutrients?